 A MUSEUM WITHOUT WALLS

-The Hmong Museum in Saint Paul, Minnesota is the first and only Hmong Museum in the nation.
-As a new start-up, we are currently without walls and instead partner with local cultural organizations to bring engaging intergenerational programs to the community.
+The Hmong Museum in Saint Paul, Minnesota is the first museum of its kind, dedicated to the preservation of Hmong history, arts, and materials, in the nation.
+Established in 2015, we are currently a museum without walls and instead partner with local cultural organizations to bring engaging intergenerational programs to the community.
 The Hmong Museum exists to recognize and acknowledge the intersections of all things Hmong.
 This includes the documenting of arts, history, folk tales, personal and family histories, traditional knowledge, current issues, and many more.

 WHO ARE THE HMONG?